malijs/mali/API.md

 #### mali.name : <code>String</code>
 The service name.
-                      If multiple services are initalized, this will be equal to the first service loaded.
+                      If multiple services are initialized, this will be equal to the first service loaded.

 **Kind**: instance property of [<code>Mali</code>](#Mali)
 **Example**